repomaa/cresult/README.md

 ## Why and when should you be using it?

 Raising exceptions is expensive: The stack pointer must be saved, an interrupt is triggered, the exception handler is called, and so forth.
-Methods that throw exceptions are harder to optimize by the compiler through inlining.

 If you deal with a lot of unsafe runtime inputs or anything else that throws exceptions frequently enough, you might consider using this shard.